 In 2014, Quentin Faucompré, Olivier Texier and Pascal Lebrain imagined a series of storefront signs.
 Gavin Pryke, Le Gentil Garçon and Grégoire Romanet then completed the collection in 2015.
-For Le Voyage 2016, new projects have been added to the thirty already existing signs.
+For Le Voyage 2018, new projects by Stéphane Vigny have been added to the thirty already existing signs.

 Like unexpected apparitions, contributions of several artists disturb the continuum of signs that characterize the downtown streets of Nantes.

 This illustrator is just as comfortable with a quill or brush as she is with engravings, silk-screening, and risograph printing.
 With her hand-painted wooden signs, Laubreaux brings a gallery of characters to life that dangle above the heads of pedestrians.
 Punning on the names of nearby shops, these characters seem like they could just as well be telling other stories…

 In keeping with his work as an illustrator and visual artist, Jérémie Rigaudeau’s signs can be fun and light-hearted, but also biting.
 Using derision as a weapon, the artist has his fun with both the name of the business and the service being offered, creating signs that often mean the opposite of their original intention!
 A sheep-counter in a hotel who is far too hyperactive for anyone to sleep peacefully, or even a planisphere where the continents no longer stay in place, renewing our vision of the world…